Safeguarding Utility Infrastructure Amidst Climate Catastrophes

 • Regulators often favor manual inspections over digital technology assistance, causing bottlenecks, backlogs, rework, and quality issues.

-• Emergency response is often slow and lacks coordination, with a limited data-driven approach
+• Emergency response is often slow and lacks coordination, with a limited data-driven approach.

 How Unleash live Works